-The Colorado Integration Project is a collaborative effort being led by 13 Colorado school districts with support from the Colorado Department of Education and the Colorado Legacy Foundation to pilot a more integrated model of teaching and learning designed to significantly improve the number and rate of students who graduate from Colorado high schools college and career-ready.
+The Colorado Integration Project is a collaborative effort being led by 13 Colorado school districts with support from the Colorado Department of Education and The Colorado Education Initiative to pilot a more integrated model of teaching and learning designed to significantly improve the number and rate of students who graduate from Colorado high schools college and career-ready.
 The districts are the most comprehensive microcosm of the reforms that will take place in every district in the state.

-The following videos feature three sessions from the Integration Pilot Summit held in Breckenridge Colorado on June 27, 2012.
+The following videos feature three sessions from the Integration Summit held in Colorado on June 27, 2012.

 Nearly all middle and high school students in the United States need substantially stronger reading and writing skills to be ready for adult success.
 The Literacy Design Collaborative offers a fresh approach to incorporating literacy into middle and high school content areas.
 For more information, click here.